Biden’s early selections prompt concerns that he has weakened his promise to appoint Black officials in top roles

 “It was Joe Biden who said the African American community has his back and he’ll have ours,” he added.
 “We would assume, but we’ll see, in the appointments.”

-Regarding the Defense slot, Michele Flournoy, a former undersecretary of defense for policy in the Obama administration who is White, has long been regarded as a leading candidate to become the first female defense secretary.
+Regarding the Defense slot, Michèle Flournoy, a former undersecretary of defense for policy in the Obama administration who is White, has long been regarded as a leading candidate to become the first female defense secretary.

 But over the past few weeks, two Black candidates have been floated: Jeh Johnson, a secretary of homeland security in the Obama administration, and Lloyd Austin, a retired Army general.